Skip to content

 Memcached employs a Least Recently Used (LRU) algorithm.
 The LRU determines which object(s)—if any—should be evicted from the object cache when a new object is being added and the object cache is full.

-When adding, setting, or replacing objects with wp_cache functions, an integer representing the TTL in seconds can be passed as the $expire parameter.
+WordPress Core wp_cache_* functions can be used to add, set, or replace objects in the cache.
+When using these functions, a specific TTL for a cached objects can be set by passing an integer value (that represents the number of seconds) to the $expire parameter.
 The default value of $expire is 0, which is no expiration.
-When an object has no expiration, it will only be evicted by the LRU algorithm unless it is specifically deleted or updated by a wp_cache function.
+When an object has no expiration, it will persist indefinitely until evicted by the LRU algorithm, or if it is specifically deleted or updated by a wp_cache function.

 For more information about object caching in WordPress, review WP Cache Functions in WordPress.org’s Developer Reference.